codesnail/CarND-AdvancedLaneFinding/README.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Here is an example of a distortion-corrected image of a road frame:
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Binary thresholding is done in class RoadFrame in the method threshold().
+It uses various methods of thresholding images defined in the file thresholds.py, but finally a combination of HLS channel thresholding with X gradient was used to produce the final binary image.
+Here is an example of a binary road frame:

 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+The class RoadFrame contains the method getLane() that performs perspective transform on a frame of the road, using cv2.warpPerspective().
+The coordinates are hand marked in the method getTransformParameters() in the file identify_lane_lines.py.

 ```python
 src = np.float32(